Shed maintenance - tips from the experts

 Check the roof

 Do you have moss growing on your shed roof?
-Clean it off by treating it with moss killer, says Eric the Shed at Shed Wars:
+Clean it off by treating it with moss killer, says Eric from Shed Wars.
+Why?
+“The moss doesn’t protect the roof felt...it just absorbs water,” he explains.

 Also remove any leaves and twigs so that rain water is free to run off the roof – water left to pool will quickly damage your shed roof.